matthew-godin/Maze/README.md

 ## Exploration Mode Controls

-Press any key to enter the maze.
+Press any key including WASD and ←→ to enter the maze.
 Once inside the maze, use WASD to move and ←→ to change direction.